-Doctors who learnt new opportunities for development in their report or agreed their reviewer demonstrated the appropriate skills were significantly more likely than those who did not to make changes to their practice, to their PDP, and be more positive about RPR (Table 18).

-Whether doctors considered the RPR report accurate was associated with whether they made changes and their overall impression of RPR.
-More doctors who considered their report was accurate made changes to their practice (53%) than those who did not consider the report to be accurate (24%) (Table 18).
+Doctors who learnt new opportunities for development in their report or agreed their reviewer demonstrated the appropriate skills were significantly more likely than those who did not to make changes to their practice, to their PDP, and be more positive about RPR.
+More doctors who considered their report to be accurate made changes to their practice (51%) than those who did not consider the report to be accurate (27%) (Table 17).

-Table 18.
-Quality of feedback compared to changes made and overall impression of RPR (Post-RPR survey, both first and second RPR) (Statistically significantly differences in proportions are in bold, Pearson Chi-Square < 0.05)
+Table 17.
+Quality of feedback compared to changes made and overall impression of RPR(Post-RPR survey, both first RPR) (Statistically significantly differences in proportions are inbold, Pearson Chi-Square < 0.05)